Total 44 Posts

 Panel Composed in EU's WTO Complaint against Chinese Trade Restrictions on Lithuania

-A WTO panel has been composed to hear Australia's complaint that Chinese anti-dumping measures on wine violated WTO rules.
+A WTO panel has been composed to hear the EU's complaint that various Chinese trade restrictions imposed on Lithuania are in violation of WTO rules.

 China and Japan Agree To Use MPIA for WTO Anti-Dumping Dispute

 Today the WTO published a notification from Japan and China that they had agreed to use the Multi-Party Interim Appeal Arbitration Arrangement (MPIA) in the event of any appeal in the China - Anti-Dumping Measures on Stainless Steel Products from Japan (DS601) dispute, which is currently pending before a WTO

 Australia, China Move Towards Settlement of Barley AD/CVD Dispute

 The Chinese government has agreed to an expedited review of the anti-dumping/countervailing duties it has been imposing on Australian barley, leading to a suspension of the WTO dispute on these duties.

 U.S. and Hong Kong/China Spar over Origin Marking Panel Report at WTO

 At the WTO's DSB meeting last Friday, the United States, Hong Kong, and China all offered comments on the recent WTO panel report finding U.S. origin marking requirements related to products from Hong Kong to be in violation of WTO rules.

 WTO Panel Composed in EU Complaint about Chinese Anti-Suit Injunctions